Fridel Meyer: Meyer's first UK circumnavigation attempt, 1933

 Meyer announced suddenly that she had to return to London, and set off in a car.
 On 13 September 1933 at Blackford on the Stirling Road, Meyer was involved in a car crash, and was admitted to Stirling Royal Infirmary with "severe injuries", otherwise described as a "fractured shoulder".
 She convalesced in North Yorkshire afterwards.
 This ended her part in the 1933 race, although she vowed to continue the following year.
 She had taken just over three months to paddle from Westminster to Montrose.
 Meanwhile in the same month of September 1933, Nolan paddled as far as Aberdeen, 670 mi miles from the start, ending his trip due to illness.
 "He claimed to have beaten the long distance sea kayak record and vowed to in the future follow these kinds of adventures only in the newspaper".
 His diary said that, "he made no mention of why Fridel had abandoned her attempt, but acknowledged that taking everything into account the young lady put up a most creditable performance".
 Meyer's canoe remained in storage in Montrose until 1934.
 Even though Nolan had in effect won the 1933 long distance record for open-water kayaking or sea-kayaking, newspapers were still maintaining in 1934 that Meyer held that record.
 Nevertheless, she did hold that record for women.

-Meyer's attempt to continue the UK circumnavigationt, 1934
+Meyer's attempt to continue the UK circumnavigation, 1934

 On 8 June 1934, Meyer left London in what has been described as a second attempt to circumnavigate the UK in a canoe, this time going clockwise.
 From the Thames she would go south around the Kent coast, then west via the English Channel.
 In fact, the idea this time was not to paddle around Britain in one go, but to continue the voyage which was begun the previous year, i.e. to carry out the "second stage of her voyage round the coasts of the British Isles".